defold/doc/docs/en/tutorials/war-battles.md

         end
     end
     ```
     1. Since you want the rocket to explode either when the timer runs out (in `update()`) or when the rocket hits a tank (in `on_message()`) you should break out that piece of code to avoid duplication.
-There are a few options, the easiest is probably to just create a local function.
-The function is declared `local` meaning it only exist for the rocket script.
-Therefore it must be placed before it is used, above `update()`, this is how Lua's scoping rules work.
-Also note that you should pass `self` as a parameter to the function to be able to access `self.life` etc.
+In this case that is done with a local function.
+The function is declared `local`, meaning that it only exist within the scope of the rocket script.
+Lua's scoping rules says that local functions need to be declared before they are used.
+Therefore the function is placed above `update()`.
+Also make sure to pass `self` as a parameter to the function so you can access `self.life` etc.
     2. The code that used to live here has been moved to the `explode()` function.
     3. The engine sends a message called "collision_response" when the shapes collide, if the group and mask pairing is correct.
     4. Call the `explode()` function if there is a collision.
     5. Finally delete the tank.
-You get the id of the game object the rocket collided with in the `message.other_id` variable.
+You get the id of the game object the rocket collided with through the `message.other_id` variable.

-And now you can run the game and try to destroy some tanks.
+Run the game and destroy some tanks!
 The tanks aren't very interesting enemies, but they should nevertheless give you some score.

 ## Scoring GUI